solofurypool-code/solofury-public-docs/README.md

 No subscription, no premium tier, no ads.
 Most solo pools either don't offer this feature at all or charge for it.

+### Stratum V2

+SoloFury has served **Stratum V2** in production since 24 August 2026, across all nine regions — one of the very few solo pools to offer it at all.

+- **Ports 3333** (standard) and **3343** (high-difficulty, S21/S23 class), on the same hosts as V1
+- **Noise-encrypted end-to-end** — the pool's authority public key lets your miner verify cryptographically that it is really talking to SoloFury, the same trust model as an SSH host key
+- **Coinbase verification from your own hardware** — with an extended channel and coinbase decoding enabled, the miner displays the block outputs *before* hashing them, so you can confirm the 99% is addressed to your wallet rather than take our word for it

+V2 and V1 share the same hosts, so a mixed fleet points at one address with nothing to reconfigure.

+**V2 is BTC only.** The stack talks to the node through Bitcoin Core's IPC mining interface, and no other SHA-256 chain implementation currently exposes an equivalent.
+BCH, BC2, BCH2 and XEC remain on Stratum V1 with full version-rolling support.

+Requires firmware with native V2 support — **Braiins OS+ 26.07+**, **AxeOS 2.14+**, or **NerdQAxe firmware 1.0.37+**.
+Stock Bitmain, stock WhatsMiner, VNish and LuxOS are V1-only, including the S21 and S23.

+We do **not** offer job declaration: the pool still builds the block templates.
+If miner-side transaction selection is what you need, Braiins Pool and DEMAND provide it.

+See [reference/stratum-endpoints.md](reference/stratum-endpoints.md#stratum-v2-btc-only) for the full configuration reference.

+### TLS stratum

+All five coins and all nine regions accept **TLS-encrypted stratum** connections.
+TLS ports are the plain port with a `1` prefix — BCH 7070 → 17070, BTC 6060 → 16060, and so on.
+Plain TCP remains available on the original ports; TLS is opt-in.

 ### Mining achievements & gamification

 SoloFury's dashboard tracks miner milestones across multiple dimensions: